 leads to further retina damage.

 Eventually the retina can actually deform in shape

 and sometimes partially detach from the back of the eye. ...more »

 People with retinopathy can experience a variety of symptoms.
 Diabetic retinopathy and hypertensive retinopathy generally develop slowly over a period of months as ongoing high blood sugar or high blood pressure damage the blood vessels of the retina.
 In early stages of retinopathy, there may be no noticeable symptoms.
-However, changes in the retina and the blood vessels ...more symptoms »
+However, changes in the retina and ...more symptoms »

 The first step in the treatment of retinopathy is prevention.
 The damage done to the blood vessels of the retinas of the eyes can be permanent, so it is vital that people with hypertension or diabetes prevent its occurrence.
 Regular prenatal care is vital to preventing premature birth and retinopathy of prematurity.

-Prevention, as well as treatment, of diabetic ...more treatments »
+Prevention, as well as ...more treatments »